IBM PS/2 Model 30

 Follow me on Instagram channel.
 Retro technology, Commodore, vintage audio, retro computers, experiments and tests.
 Retroprogramming, Basic.
 Commodore, IBM, Atari, Apple, Texas Instruments, Amstrad, MSX.

-If the floppy disk is not inserted, the computer boots with the IBM Personal Computer Basic, version C1.10, present in ROM.
+If the disk is not inserted, the computer starts with the IBM Personal Computer Basic, version C1.10, present in Roma.

-After installing the new hard disk and the correct operating system, the computer now starts with the IBM PC DOS operating system version 3.30.
+After the installation of the new Hard Disk and the correct operating system, the computer now starts with the IBM PC dos operating system version 3.30.

-There is a system diskette that contains diagnostic software, as well as programs to set the system date and time.
+There is a system disk that contains diagnostic software, as well as the programs to set the date and time of system.

 IBM PS/2 model 30, 8530-021 specifications